EDF: Education: Foundations and Policy Studies Courses

 Prerequisite: EDF 6225*

 This course serves as a basic introduction to ethical codes related to persons practicing in the field of behavior analysis and related disciplines.
 The content is based on the Behavior Analyst Certification Board (BACB) 5th edition Task List and the Qualified Applied Behavior Analysis Credentialing Board (QABA) Qualified Behavior Analyst (QBA) Competency Standards.
 This course serves as only one in a series of courses that prepares students to apply for the Board Certified Behavior Analyst (BCBA) exam or the Board Certified Associate Behavior Analyst (BCaBA) exam or the Qualified Behavior Analyst (QBA) exam.
+A final grade of 82% (B) is the minimum passing score for this course.

 EDF 6647 Behavior Systems Analysis